 Betty Carter, an independent consultant, is professor emerita of children’s and young adult literature at Texas Woman’s University.

 Sarah Ellis is a Vancouver-based writer and critic.
 She is also on the faculty of The Vermont College of Fine Arts.

-Danielle J. Ford is an associate professor of science education at the University of Delaware.
+Danielle J. Ford is associate professor of science education at the University of Delaware.

 Susan Dove Lempke is assistant library director for youth, programs and techonology at the Niles Public Library in Illinois.

 Dean Schneider teaches sixth, seventh, and eighth grades at the Ensworth School in Nashville, Tennessee.

 Robin L. Smith teaches second grade at the Ensworth School in Nashville, Tennessee.

 Guest reviewers write occasional book reviews for the Magazine.

-Deirdre F. Baker reviews children’s books for the Toronto Star and teaches children’s literature at the University of Toronto.
+Deirdre F. Baker teaches children’s literature at the University of Toronto and is the children’s book reviewer for the Toronto Star.